 Metadata on data quality and lineage must be included with the data files.
 Information on the data lineage back to the source observational data is required for users who want to understand how the data were produced and what inputs were used.

 Providers must also supply information sufficient for producing ISO standard metadata for the data collection(s).
-Data center representatives can provide guidance for this effort, and the metadata form in ATRAC can be used to collect and initiate this type of metadata.
+NCEI archive representatives can provide guidance for this effort, and the metadata form in ATRAC can be used to collect and initiate this type of metadata.
 Additional requirements that vary by project may include documentation on the algorithms, production source code (if provided), and encoding format for any non-standard file formats.

 File Format Standards

 Open file formats maintained by a standards organization are strongly recommended as opposed to proprietary or product-specific formats.
-Self-describing formats that describe the data structure and fields, like netCDF and XML, include valuable metadata and are better suited for long-term information preservation.
-PDF or PDF for archiving (PDF/A) are most suitable for documents.
-Variables, attributes, and units should follow standard naming conventions, such as the Climate and Forecast (CF) Conventions and the Attribute Conventions for Dataset Discovery.
+Self-describing file formats, like netCDF and HDF, include valuable metadata that support data compatibility and long-term information preservation.
+Properties of netCDF files should follow the Climate and Forecast (CF) Conventions and the Attribute Conventions for Dataset Discovery.
 PDF or PDF for archiving (PDF/A) is the preferred file format for archived documents.

-A common file naming convention is required for all project files.
+A common file naming convention is normally required for archived files.
 File name fields for file identification should include: